Aliases for MCM6 Gene

 GeneCards Summary for MCM6 Gene

 MCM6 (Minichromosome Maintenance Complex Component 6) is a Protein Coding gene.
-Diseases associated with MCM6 include lactase persistence/nonpersistence and lactose intolerance.
-Among its related pathways are Cell cycle and DNA strand elongation.
+Diseases associated with MCM6 include Lactase Persistence/Nonpersistence and Lactose Intolerance.
+Among its related pathways are Cell Cycle Checkpoints and CDK-mediated phosphorylation and removal of Cdc6.
 GO annotations related to this gene include identical protein binding and ATP-dependent DNA helicase activity.